shahyashm/shahyashm.github.io/about.md

 ---

 Some information about you!
-Hi, i am Master's Student in Civil Engineering specializing in Structural Engineering and Construction Engineering & Management
+Hi, i am Master's Student in Civil Engineering specialized in Structural Engineering and Construction Engineering Management
 ### More Information
 Currently i am looking for Full Time Positions in Civil Engineering area.